 To save you the trouble: don’t bother.
 There’s very little that is sexy about these shows.
 They’re more likely to leave you with a bad feeling.
 Also, although they are technically free, they’ll make you buy a drink for 1,000 baht as cover.

-Thailand’s sensitivity to transgender people is hard to gauge as a foreigner.
+Thailand’s sensitivity tois hard to gauge as a foreigner.
 The term “ladyboy” can seem offensive to us.
 But a “Ladyboy Cabaret” is another name for a good old drag show.
 The performers are excellent, it is not exploitative, and you’ll have a lot of fun.

 On certain tours – even those run by seemingly independent operators – you will be taken to places like a honey farm, cashew factory, and jewelry factory.
 If you can, tell your tour operator to skip these places.
 They won’t want to – essentially, they earn a commission from these places if you buy whatever they’re selling.
 They pretend it’s an “experience”.
 It’s not.
 You get to see people doing menial labor and then get pressured to buy something you don’t want.